 - As a limited company director, you have more freedom to decide when to distribute company profits for shareholders, which may help with your personal tax planning.
 For example, you may decide to retain funds in the company until the start of the next tax year, in order to minimise your exposure to higher rate taxes if you have enjoyed a particularly profitable year.

 - The cost of setting up a limited company is very modest.
 You can either incorporate on your own (direct via Companies House), or use a formations agent to complete the entire process for under £100.
-Find our more about the different ways to form a company here.

 - You can set up an executive pension via your limited company.
 Contributions are tax deductible, which is not the case for individuals.